 When specifying the percentage, you should keep in mind that the 20% battery level at standstill can quickly become 0% with moderate acceleration.
 So when the battery level falls below 30% without load, you can no longer expect a lot of range.

 A small ray of hope is still allowed even when the battery is almost empty, because if you ride downhill, the electric unicycle recharges its batteries when braking.
-One or the other may already be familiar with this “recuperation brake” from electric cars.
+One or the other may already know this “recuperation brake” from electric cars.
 This means that a few kilometers of range can still be achieved with the unicycle.

 Driving experience and maneuverability of the Inmotion V10F